-- 1. The Group shall promote the training of its professionals.
-Training programmes shall foster the training of professionals, equal opportunity and professional career development and shall contribute to the achievement of the Group's objectives. - 2.
-Group professionals undertake to update their technical and managerial knowledge continuously and to take advantage of the Group's training programmes.
+- 1. The companies of the Iberdrola Group shall promote the training of their professionals.
+Training programmes shall foster the training of professionals, equal opportunity and professional career development and shall contribute to the achievement of objectives at the Group level. - 2.
+Professionals of the Iberdrola Group's companies undertake to update their technical and managerial knowledge continuously and to take advantage of the training programmes at the Iberdrola Group level.